rahulboranas/project2/README.md

 # creat
-we are goingto creat a new file into a gituhh.
+we are goingto creat a new file into a dustbin.
+# how are you
+i am fine